VictorioMo/csharp-complete-masterclass/CheatSheets/Writing_First_Program.md

-# Week 1 – Writing Your First Program
+# Writing Your First Program

 This cheat sheet explains the structure of a basic C# console application using the `Hello World` example.